isc-projects/kea/CONTRIBUTING.md

 some other change or by the code that hasn't been written yet.

 See Building Kea with Unit Tests for instructions on how to run unit-tests.
-If you happen to touch any database related code, make sure you compile your code with `–Dmysql` and/or `–Dpostgresql` as needed.
+If you happen to touch any database related code, make sure you compile your code with `–D mysql=enabled` and/or `–D postgresql=enabled` as needed.
 For example, if you change something substantial, make sure the other compilation options still work.